DrakirL/DrakirL.github.io/p10/class/cleric.md

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Cleric Subclass.

-### Level 4: Improved Channel Divinity?
-Divine Invervention as *Channel Divinity* Option?
+### Level 4: Divine Invervention?
-You can now use up to two abilities with your *Channel Divinity* per Rest.
+You gain the following Channel Divinity Ability:
+#### Divine Intervention
+You can use 3 Actions on your turn to say a prayer and try call on your deity to intervene on your behalf.
+Describe the assistance you seek and roll your Intervention Die, which is a D10. <br>
+If you roll a 1, the prayer is immidiately answered as the deity intervenes, providing the assistance you prayed for. <br>
+The GM decides how the intervention takes form.
+Usually, creating the effects of any one Spell you know or a Divine Spell the GM's choice is appropriate.
+<br><br>
+If your deity does intervene, you cannot use this feature to make it intervene again for rest of the adventure.

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Cleric Subclass.

-### Level 6: Divine Intervention?
-Improved Channel Divinity?
+### Level 6: Improved Divine Intervention
-You can use 3 Actions on your turn to say a prayer and try call on your deity to intervene on your behalf.
-Describe the assistance you seek and roll a D20.
-If you roll a natural 1 or 20?, the deity you pray to intervenes, providing the assistance you prayed for. <br>
-The DM decides the nature of the intervention.
-Usually, the effects of any one Spell you know or any Spell they choose from the Divine Spell List is appropriate.
-<br><br>
-If your deity does intervene, you cannot use this feature again for the adventure?
-(PHRASING?) <br>
-Otherwise, you can use it again after you finish a Rest.
+Your Intervention Die is now a d8.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Cleric Subclass.

-### Level 8: Improved Channel Divinity
+### Level 8: Improved Divine Intervention
-You can now use up to three abilities with your *Channel Divinity* per Rest.
+Your Intervention Die is now a d6.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Cleric Subclass.

 ### Level 10: Improved Divine Intervention
-You no longer need to roll when you use your *Divine Intervention* feature.
-Your diety will always intervene.
+Your Intervention Die is now a d4.

 ## Bard Subclass: War Domain.
 THEME: Combat.
 Battle.
 Warfare.
 All are variations of the concept of conflict and the resolution therof - a fundamental part of any world with more than one thinking mind.